 It was like he could sense my staring at him as suddenly he looked up toward the bench close to me.
 He spotted me and for a split second our eyes met.
 Quickly I turned my eyes to my magazine in my lap.
 I was hoping he would sit down but he kept making his way past the bench and the tree and the slow drag of his feet on the gravel faded as he moved further away from where I was sitting.
 I looked around the tree and I watched him walk away.
 His body seemed unstable, his hands were gripping the crutches tightly as he slowly made his way.

-He sat down on the next bench further down and I pondered if my gaping had kept him from sitting down on the bench closer to me.
+He sat on a bench further down and I pondered if my gaping had kept him from sitting down on the bench closer to me.
 I felt bad for my obvious stares and was sure he was offended by it.
 Even though I knew it wasn’t right to stare at people, I couldn’t help it with him.
 My eyes were fixed on the leg braces and I felt my heart beat fast in my chest.
 Considering he wore regular street clothes, he most likely was not a patient.
 I felt very drawn to him and even though I tried to focus on my magazine I couldn’t.
 I wanted to look around the tree again but I was worried he would see me.
 The urge to get a glimpse of him again won over the fear of getting caught staring though.
 When I looked again, I saw he had been joined by an elderly man on the bench and they were talking.
 I couldn’t hear any of the conversation but I saw him gesture to his legs, one of them stretched out in front of him, the other angled at the knee.
 I felt safe just keeping my gaze on him until it was confirmed that people can indeed sense another person staring at them, because now he turned his head again and he looked right at me.
 I froze but I recognized a shy smile on his face.
 Then he looked away again and I relaxed in my position and sat back again, staring down at the magazine but not really seeing the pictures.

 At that point I knew I had made a complete fool of myself and I shook my head at myself, almost like I wanted to loosen my brain cells that were seemingly in a chaos right now.
 I couldn’t focus though.
 I wanted to look at him again.
 For a few moments I just sat there, thinking and trying to focus on the magazine but I couldn’t.
 I toyed with the idea of gathering my things, getting up, and strolling leisurely by where he was sitting just to get another look at him.
 I pushed the idea aside, not wanting to be too obvious.
 Then again though, everyone had the right to walk around in the garden as they pleased and if I wanted to walk around I could.
 Why would I be more obvious than another person?
 I couldn’t do it though.
 Instead I sat motionless under the tree trying to find a reason to look at him again.
 I had waited too long because when I finally pulled myself together, picked up my things, and got up to head to the path, I saw he was gone.
 Only the older man had remained with another older man now joining him.
 I searched for him with my eyes but he was gone.
 He couldn’t have been that fast with the crutches and the braces on his legs, but he had disappeared.